justinjao/justinjao/README.md

 My name's Justin, and I'm currently an undergraduate at the University of British Columbia.
 I previously graduated with a degree in Behavioural Neuroscience, and am now studying Computer Science as a second degree (part of the UBC BCS program!).

-Most of my previous technical experience has been in the realm of data analysis (primarily using R) for life-science or health-related research projects, though I’ve slowly been exploring more general coding projects as I learn more about CS in general.
+Most of my previous technical experience has been in the realm of data analysis (primarily using R) for life-science or health-related research projects, though I’ve slowly been exploring more general coding projects as I learn more about Computer Science.

 I’m passionate about data science and programming – it’s what initially attracted me to study Computer Science in the first place – and am interested in exploring careers in data analytics, software development, and data engineering!